williamchenghu/FSO2021-backend-part4/README.md

 **NB** when you are comparing objects, the [toEqual](https://jestjs.io/docs/en/expect#toequalvalue) method is probably what you want to use, since the [toBe](https://jestjs.io/docs/expect#tobevalue) tries to verify that the two values are the same value, and not just that they contain the same properties.

 Write the tests for this exercise inside of a new _describe_ block.
 Do the same for the remaining exercises as well.

+### Step 6

+Define a function called _mostBlogs_ that receives an array of blogs as a parameter.
+The function returns the author who has the largest amount of blogs.
+The return value also contains the number of blogs the top author has.

+If there are many top bloggers, then it is enough to return any one of them.